-9.10 Acknowledgements
+10 Acknowledgements

-Aside from personal funding that I provided for this activity, I would like to acknowledge funding and support received from the Department of Geography and Planning and the College of Arts and Science at the University of SaskatchewanUSask.
+Aside from personal funding that I provided for this activity, I would like to acknowledge funding and support received from the Department of Geography and Planning and the College of Arts and Science at USask.
 Thank you to Department Head Dr. Alec Aitken and Director of the Centre for Hydrology Dr. John Pomeroy for supporting this activity.
 Funding for the Smart Water Systems Lab (SWSL) was received from Canada First Research Excellence Fund's Global Water Futures Program, the Natural Sciences and Engineering Research Council of Canada, Canada Research Chairs Program, and the Canadian Department of Western Economic Diversification (WED).

-Permission was obtained to replicate Fig. 1a c4a-b and Fig. 2a5a-c from other papers as identified in the figure captions.
+5 Permission was obtained to replicate Fig. 4a-b and Fig. 5a-c from other papers as identified in the figure captions.
 Thank you to John Wiley and Sons for providing the permission.

-Ethics permission was obtained from the Department of Geography and Planning at the University of Saskatchewan and the University of Saskatchewan Research Ethics Board (REB):) at USask.
-Thank you to Department Head Dr. Alec Aitken and the REB for approving this activity to be conducted for a class taught within the Department of Geography and Planning.
+Ethics permission was obtained from the Department of Geography and Planning and the Research Ethics Board (REB) at USask.
+Thank you to Department Head Dr. Alec Aitken and the REB for approving this activity to be conducted.
 Ethics approval was granted by the REB as identification number BEH-2107.

-Consent was obtained from all-students who are visibly identifiable in images of the classroom activity and from all students who participated in the activity.
-Also, thank you to the Advanced Hydrology Class of 2019 undergraduate and graduate students who participated in the activity (in alphabetical order): Kelby Brinley, Leah Clothier, Andrew Conan, Darin Duriez, Diane Eberle, Rebecca Kupchinski, Stefan Nenson, Danica Pittet, Mark Rambold, Jayvee Sadia, Maria Sanchez Garces, Nichole-Lynn Stoll, Ariel Thom, Josh Turtle and Michiel van Bemmelen.
-Another thank you is to be extended to Advanced Hydrology former student Maria Stamatinos and PhD student Eric Neil (Department of Soil Science,
+Consent was obtained from students who are visibly identifiable in images of the classroom activity and from all students who participated in the activity.
+Also, thank you to the undergraduate and graduate students who participated in the activity (in alphabetical order): Kelby Brinley, Leah Clothier, Andrew Conan, Darin Duriez, Diane Eberle, Rebecca Kupchinski, Stefan Nenson, Danica Pittet, Mark Rambold, Jayvee Sadia, Maria Sanchez Garces, Nichole-Lynn Stoll, Ariel Thom, Josh Turtle and Michiel van Bemmelen.
+Another thank you is to be extended to former student Maria Stamatinos and

-College of Agriculture and Bioresources) who participated in thisthe activity to build PCBs.
-All of you helped to facilitate the activity. kinanāskomitin
+715 PhD student Eric Neil (Department of Soil Science, College of Agriculture and Bioresources) who participated in the activity to build PCBs.

-10. Thank you to an Anonymous Referee #1 and Nilay Dogulu (Referee #2) for contributing many useful ideas and references that greatly improved the structure, presentation, content, and relevance of this paper.
+Thank you to an Anonymous Referee #1-and, Nilay Dogulu (Referee #2) and editor Stephanie Zihms for contributing many useful ideas and references that greatly improved the structure, presentation, content, and relevance of this paper.
 Everyone listed in this Acknowledgements section helped to facilitate the activity and for this I am grateful. kinanāskomitin